Azhariel/feet-to-squares-extension/README.md

 ## Usage

-1. Navigate to any webpage.
+- The extension works automatically on any webpage.
-2. It should work automatically, but in case it doesn't:
+- To use the popup tool:
-   2.1.
-Click the extension icon in the toolbar to activate the script.
+  1. Click the extension icon in the Chrome toolbar.
-   2.2.
-The extension will convert distances in feet to squares and meters.
+  2. Enter a value in feet to see the conversion to squares and meters instantly.

 ## Permissions